 Expert Tips

 - Don’t rush the resting step.
-For lack of a better word, GF flour is “thirstier” than regular flour, so it needs time to rehydrate.
-If you try popping the batter directly in the oven, it’ll end up tasting grainy rather than light and fluffy.
+Gluten-free flour needs time to properly hydrate.
+If you try popping the batter directly in the oven, it’ll end up having a grainy texture.
 Nobody wants that!

-- Let the cake cool completely before cutting.
-While I know it’s absolute torture to have to look at and smell your incredible creation without getting to dig right in, you’ll find that patience truly is a virtue here.
+- Let the cake cool completely.
 Gluten-free cakes will continue to cook through as they cool, so don’t slice the cake open prematurely!
 If you do, you’ll find that the cake is mushy, and the moisture we worked so hard to create will steam away through the cuts and leave you with a dry cake.

 Ingredients